safaris since 1995

 Think light, sensible and comfortable!

-Firstly do your gear shopping in advance
+Buy your safari gear in advance

 - The Safari Store: Ideal for UK clients, safari and travel supplies (including clothing, “soft” luggage, binoculars, books, camera equipment and accessories).
 These high end products and also make great gifts for your travel companions!
 Claim a 10% discount, quote “zambezi” at checkout.